- This event has passed.

 - We’ll have a thermometer available in case anyone starts feeling off.

 PROJECT SCHEDULE & LOCATION:

-- Friday/Saturday: If you’d prefer to meet us at the worksite, Please join us after 5:00 pm Friday or by 8:30 am Saturday (directions will be sent to registered participants) keep a lookout for our green SIA signs pointing the way.
+- Friday/Saturday: If you’d prefer to meet us at the worksite, please join us after 5:00 pm Friday or by 8:30 a.m.
+Saturday for you day-trippers (directions will be sent to registered participants).
+Keep a lookout for our green SIA signs pointing the way.

-- Saturday: We will start work around 8:30 am, work throughout the day with a break for lunch, and end by 5 pm.
+- Saturday: We will start work around 8:30 a.m. (day-trippers should join us by then), work throughout the day with a break for lunch, and end by 5 p.m.

-- Sunday: We will start work around 8:30 am, work throughout the day with a break for lunch, and be back to the office by 6:00 pm (or earlier).
+- Sunday: We will start work around 8:30 a.m. (day-trippers should join us by then), work throughout the day with a break for lunch, and be wrapping up by 3:00 p.m. (or earlier).

 WHAT TO BRING:

 - Folks staying throughout the weekend should bring your own camping gear (or contact us if you need to borrow some) and meals for the weekend – a minimum of 2 breakfasts, 2 lunches, and 2 dinners, with snacks.

 - Binoculars – this is a fabulous birding spot!